malthee/SimpleFileBackup/README.md

 ### Open File Paths & Open Backup Paths
 You can open a text file that contains paths to files or directories.
 These paths will be inserted into the drop down list.

-This is my first publicly released program.
-I made it because I needed a tool to backup files to more locations at once and I wanted to code something in my summer holidays.
-I do not expect much from this program but any feedback or criticism is appreciated.